Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

 In `tiny` - you can quickly work with binary terminals simply by _reading_ the phrase.
 Read operations consume the provided number of bits to read and then returns both the read and remaining bits as separate phrases -

-        let 𝑎 = a known phrase
+        let 𝑎 = A known phrase

         𝑎.Read(𝑛) // Returns two phrases, the read terminus bits and the remainder region